azad-p/BlockchainNetwork/README.md

 The results/featureExtractionFinal.csv and results/featureExtraction.csv files are given in this branch for the 2015 and 2012 datasets, respectively.

 `The program should take approximately 30-40 minutes for the 2015 dataset, and 3 minutes for the 2012 dataset`

+# Machine Learning Address Features (Part C)

+Our machine learning approach is given in RandomForest.py.

+Our resulting file is sorted in the order of the addresses year/day.

+This python program takes the extracted features and performs backtesting from the file.

+Since the file is already sorted by date, the time is simulated.
+As such, the java program does not need to be run for this part (Only the resulting sorted file is needed).